 Launched in June 2018, the Centre is the outcome of a multi-stakeholder process convened by the Institute for Human Rights and Business (IHRB).
 We remain multi-stakeholder in character, and work closely with the members of our Advisory Council, each of whom have pledged support to the Sporting Chance Principles.
-We are also unique in having the intergovernmental standard bearers for human rights – the International Labour Organisation (ILO) and Office of the UN High Commissioner for Human Rights (OHCHR) as founding institutions of the Centre.
+We are also unique in having the intergovernmental standard bearers for human rights – the International Labour Organization (ILO) and Office of the UN High Commissioner for Human Rights (OHCHR) among the founders of the Centre.
 Our Founding Chair is Mary Robinson, former President of Ireland and former UN High Commissioner for Human Rights.